 Mediation is an informal process.
 Depending on the complexity of the issue, mediation may take several hours, days or longer.
 The length depends on the parties involved, the complexity of the dispute, and the desire to resolve their dispute.
 The cost of mediation can be economical compared to the alternatives of trial and trial preparation.

 It is important to hire an experienced, fair-minded litigator to handle your dispute.
 The best mediator is someone familiar with the subject matter of your case who has the ability to navigate you through the process and guide you toward finding your own solution to the dispute.

-Chris Kenney is a trial lawyer with over twenty years of experience litigating a wide variety of tort and contract claims before state and federal courts, administrative agencies, at mediation and arbitration.
+Chris Kenney is a trial lawyer with over thirty years of experience litigating a wide variety of tort and contract claims before state and federal courts, administrative agencies, at mediation and arbitration.
 Chris has also served as a mediator and arbitrator in a diverse array of cases.